-"I know how hard just getting out of bed every morning never mind sitting, eating, drinking and carrying on as if it was at all normal to live on after your child dies."
+"I know how hard just getting out of bed every morning, nevermind sitting, eating, drinking and carrying on as if it was at all normal to live on after your child dies."

 "I know the depths you can fall to, the thoughts that go through your mind."

 Elizabeth looked at him and for the first time really saw not just the pain, but the emptiness behind his eyes.
-The look of some on struggling just like she is to get through every day, knowing every smile, every laugh, waking moment feels slightly like a betrayal of the child they lost.
+The look of someone struggling just like she is to get through every day, knowing every smile, every laugh, waking moment feels slightly like a betrayal of the child they lost.

 She had been too wrapped up in her own grief to see how it hit him, she hadn't even considered how their other two children were dealing with losing their sister.